Skip to content

 Saffron Spice, supplement Mood enhancement

-Tribulus Terrestris Capsule, tea Androgen receptor effects
+Tribulus Terrestris Capsule, tea Androgenic receptor effects

 Fenugreek Herb, capsule Hormone modulation

-Yohimbe Bark, supplement Alpha-2 antagonist; vasodilation
+Yohimbe Bark, supplement Alpha-2 antagonist; vasodilates blood vessels

 Synthetic Aphrodisiacs

-Common Synthetic Aphrodisiacs Class Main Use
+Synthetic Aphrodisiac Drug Class Main Use

 Flibanserin (Addyi) Serotonin modulator Hypoactive sexual desire disorder (women)